How to start from Zero and begin your journey to Hero.

 .

-While Heroic boosts are most beneficial when applied to a brand new Character (as noted above), you can also apply them to existing Characters.
+Heroic Boosts are most beneficial when applied to a brand new Character (as noted above).

-There is not much benefit to applying a Heroic Boost to an existing Characters that are all ready above the Level that the Boost provides.
+NOTE: There is no real benefit to applying a Heroic Boost to an existing Character that is all ready above the Level that the Boost provides, other than a personal desire to get the gear / rewards that come with it.

-However, if you do apply a Boost to an existing Character that is above the Level of the Boost, this is what happens (what you can get):
+If you do apply a Boost to an existing Character that is above the Level of the that Boost provides...

 1) PRE-REQUISITES: Now that you are ready to go with EverQuest, I strongly suggest you do some pre-requisite setting up before you start adventuring.

-If you do, I 100% believe, going forward, that it can and will save no small amount of frustration, grief, time and effort.
-It will improve your overall EverQuest experience.
+If you do, I 100% believe, going forward, that it can and will save no small amount of frustration, grief, time and effort and it will improve your overall EverQuest experience!

 .